velopaymentsapi/payor-example-node/README.md

 ### Usage

-Copy the `.env.example` file within the `src` directory and create new file `src/.env` with its contents.
+Copy the `.env.example` file and create new file `src/.env` with its contents.

 You will need to replace the following variables with the information you recieved from Velo.